EsoCloudKing/PROJECT-02-Cloud-Soc-Lab-with-SIEM-Sentinel/README.md

 - **Step 2: Configure IAM (Microsoft Entra ID)**

    For the purpose of this project, several users were created in Microsoft Entra ID, each assigned unique passwords for sign-ins and appropriate RBAC roles to ensure proper access control.
 To facilitate comprehensive log collection and analysis, diagnostic settings were configured to send Audit and Sign-in logs to the designated Log Analytics workspace.
 A P2 trial license was obtained to enable advanced security features.
 In the subsequent steps, the Log Analytics Contributor role will be assigned to Microsoft Sentinel after installing the Entra ID connector, ensuring seamless integration, effective log collection and management.
-Several Analytics rule will also be configured to detect password spray, brute force attack, MFA account bypass, unusual location sign etc.
+Several Analytics rule will also be configured to detect password spray, brute force attack, MFA account bypass, unusual location sign in etc.

 - **Step 3: Log Forwarding and KQL**
 Created Log Analytics Workspace, Created a Sentinel Instance and connected it to Log Analytics.